Frequently Asked Questions

 Where can I find maps of each day’s routes?

-Click here to view route maps for the 3-Day Tour, Century Ride and Family Fun Ride.
+Click here to view route maps for the 3-Day Tour and Century-PLUS Ride.

 How hard is the ride?
 I’m from out of state and not sure how worried to be about the altitude and distances.